'Out Of This World Beauty': Inside Anini, The Town Nestled In Anand Mahindra's Favourite Dibang Valley

 Updated on

-One of the less explored places, Anini is a remote and underdeveloped town in Arunachal Pradesh, primarily inhabited by the Idu Mishmi tribe.
-The Idu Mishmi and other indigenous tribes in Anini are believed to have migrated from ancient Tibet over a thousand years ago.
+One of the less explored places in India, Anini is a remote town in Arunachal Pradesh, primarily inhabited by the Idu Mishmi tribe.
+The Idu Mishmi and other indigenous communities in Anini are believed to have migrated from ancient Tibet over a thousand years ago.

-Located in Dibang Valley, the town sits on a plateau between two tributaries of the Dibang River: the Dri River and the Mathun River.
-Despite its isolation, Anini has basic road and air connections to the rest of India.
-The town relies on the nearby major settlement of Roing in the Lower Dibang Valley District for most of its commercial necessities.
-This offbeat destination is ideal for nature lovers, culture enthusiasts and adventure seekers.
-Here is all you need to know about this offbeat destination:
+Tucked away in the mystical Dibang Valley—recently spotlighted by industrialist Anand Mahindra for its untouched beauty—Anini sits on a plateau between two tributaries of the Dibang River: the Dri River and the Mathun River.
+Despite its isolation, the town has basic road and air connections to the rest of India and relies on the nearby settlement of Roing in Lower Dibang Valley for most commercial needs.
+This offbeat destination is ideal for nature lovers, culture enthusiasts, and adventure seekers.
+Here’s everything you need to know about this hidden Himalayan gem.

 Trekking At Seven Lakes